 A recent study found that shade trees had a positive net effect on soil fertility, a negative effect on cacao tree growth, and lastly that the cacao yields were not significantly affected.
 The conclusion of the study was that including shade trees into cacao plantations is a viable approach to increasing sustainability measures, especially when shade trees are planted at low densities (Wartenberg et al. 2019).
 However, some species of shade trees compete with other crops for light, water and nutrients, creating trade-offs that are difficult to measure.
 Shade tree species that do not compete directly with cacao should therefore be selected, and for this, further agronomic research may be required.
 The most common intercropped shade trees in Sulawesi are gliricidia, rambutan, langsat, durian, jackfruit, jabon, guava, mango, petai, coconut and gmelina (ibid) intercrop tree species.
-Studies have revealed that one of the most successful types of intercrop is coconut-cacao, illustrating lower environmental impacts than in cacao monocultures and in cacao-rubber agroforestry systems in terms of global warming, acidification and eutrophication, as well as highest yields due to improved conditions for stimulated plant growth (Utomo et al. 2016).
-As such, coconut can help improve the efficiency of land use and sunlight and therefore maximize space with a lower impact than other comparable systems.
+Studies have revealed that one of the most successful types of intercrop is coconut-cacao, illustrating lower environmental impacts than in cacao monocultures and in cacao-rubber agroforestry systems in terms of global warming, acidification and eutrophication, as well as highest yields due to improve the efficiency of land use and sunlight and therefore maximize space with a lower impact than other comparable systems.
 Intercropping cacao with coconut could offer income diversification for small farmers, although research finds that the high cost of processing coconuts into copra result in small profit margins (Adam et al. 2017, Utomo et al. 2016).